mit-crpg/OpenMOC/_sources/usersguide/input.txt

 One of OpenMOC's ``Solver`` subclasses may be initialized given the ``Geometry`` and ``TrackGenerator`` objects created in the preceding sections.
 The most commonly used subclasses for OpenMOC simulations are itemized below:

-  * ``ThreadPrivateSolver`` - multi-core CPUs, less memory efficient, excellent parallel scaling [1]_
-  * ``CPUSolver`` - multi-core CPUs, memory efficient, poor parallel scaling
+  * ``CPUSolver`` - multi-core CPUs, memory efficient, good parallel scaling
   * ``GPUSolver`` - GPUs, 30-50 :math:`\times` faster than CPUs [2]_

-The following code snippet illustrates the instantiation of the ``ThreadPrivateSolver`` for multi-core CPUs.
+The following code snippet illustrates the instantiation of the ``CPUSolver`` for multi-core CPUs.
 The code assigns runtime parameters to the solver and calls the ``convergeSource(...)`` routine to execute the :ref:`MOC Source Iteration Algorithm <figure-overall-iterative-scheme>`.

 .. code-block:: python

     # Initialize a solver for the simulation and set the number of
     # threads and source convergence threshold
-    solver = openmoc.ThreadPrivateSolver(geometry, track_generator)
+    solver = openmoc.CPUSolver(geometry, track_generator)
     solver.setNumThreads(4)
     solver.setSourceConvergenceThreshold(1E-5)